-The Alteryx App Values file is a .xml file that contains values and syntax that update an Analytic App.
-Some Analytic Apps can have a lot of configuration options and users might want to save their specifications to use over and over again.
+The Alteryx App Values file (*.yxwv) is an .xml file that contains values and syntax that updates an Analytic App.
+Some Analytic Apps can have a lot of configuration options and user may want to save their specifications to use over and over again.
 They can save those selections to a .yxwv file so they do not need to populate the Analytic App interface each time they run the Analytic App.
 You can save and open a .yxwv file from the Analytic App interface.

 .yxwv files are not encrypted.
 Any passwords included in them will be stored as clear text.

-The Alteryx Field Type file is a text file that describes the file configuration of field names and field types.
+The Alteryx Field Type File (.yxft) is a text file that describes the file configuration of field names and field types.
 Once saved, the .yxft can be loaded via the Select tool or any tool with an embedded select.

-From the Options menu of any Select tool, the Save/Load options create or access a .yxft file you've created.
+From the Options menu of any Select Tool, the Save/Load options will create or access a previously created .yxft file.

-A backup file is created as soon as a workflow is edited and saved.
-The .bak file is the workflow in its state prior to the most recent save.
+A backup file (.bak) is created as soon as a workflow is edited and saved.
+The .bak file will be the workflow in its state prior to the most recent save.
 The .bak file is created in the same directory as the edited workflow and carries the same name.